 - there is analytical support for customers, including consulting services where you can communicate directly with the analyst team

-- there is a continuous education and analysis program
+- there are a continuous education and analysis program

 - You are helped to find a strategy that matches your character and capital strength